nathanlytang/RestoreTab/README.md

 * Open individual windows and tabs
 * Delete all windows from RestoreTab record history
 * Delete individual windows from record history

+### Incognito
+Recording of Incognito is disabled by default.
+It can be enabled by navigating to the Chrome extension settings and enabling "Allow in Incognito".